 - First, measure out 300 g uncooked Japanese short-grain rice.
 You can use kitchen scales to measure, or use 2 rice cooker cups.

 - Next, pour the rice into a sieve and place it over a large bowl.
 Pour cold water over the rice and wash.
-When the water becomes cloudy, drain it out and repeat this step 2 more times (3 times in total).
+When the water becomes cloudy, drain and repeat twice more (3 times in total).

 How to cook sushi rice on a stove

-- Turn up the heat to max for 10 seconds and then turn off the heat completely, leave the rice to steam for 10 minutes.
-Don’t be tempted to take off the lid or mix it.
+- Once 5 minutes are up, blast the heat on high for 10 seconds and then turn it off.
+Leave the rice to steam on the warm stove for 10 minutes.
+Don't be tempted to take off the lid or mix it until these 10 minutes are up.

-- After the 10 minutes are up, the rice is ready and can be transferred to a large mixing bowl.
-Wet the bowl slightly before putting the rice in, this will help stop it from sticking too much.
-Spread the rice in a thin layer.
-The thinner the layer, the quicker it will cool down, so it helps to use a large bowl and spread the rice up the edges.
-(Be careful not to crush the rice.)
+- After 10 minutes, the rice is ready and can be transferred to a large mixing bowl.
+Wet the bowl slightly before putting the rice in, this will help prevent sticking.
+Gently mix, being careful not to crush the rice.

 Seasoning